Top 6 Medical Reasons for a Disability Denial

 One of the most common reasons for a medical denial is when Social Security thinks that you don't have enough medical records.
 Social Security places a lot of importance on medical records because they provide insight into the nature of your impairments.

 When you apply for disability benefits, the SSA asks you to list the names of the doctors you've seen and the dates that you've seen them.
-For any impairment, the SSA wants to see that you've been consistently seeking and obtaining medical treatment.
+For any impairment, the agency wants to see that you've been consistently seeking and obtaining medical treatment.
 Because people usually go to the doctor or hospital when something's wrong with them, if your record is missing doctor's notes or hospital visits, the SSA can assume that there's nothing wrong with you.

 Of course, people don't seek medical treatment for many reasons, even when they need it.
 Lack of health insurance is a common reason why people don't go to the doctor as often as they should.
 Even when covered partially by insurance, diagnostic tests such as MRIs and CT scans can be very expensive, which discourages people from using these important tools.
 Medications can be cost-prohibitive as well.
 Simply getting to the doctor's office can be difficult if you don't have access to a car, funds for a rideshare, or public transportation.

-4) Denial Due to Failure to Follow Prescribed Treatment
+4) You Didn't Follow Prescribed Treatment

 Social Security wants to see that you've tried most, if not all, available medical remedies for your impairments before you file for disability benefits.
 Having a condition that's stubborn enough that you can't fix it medically, despite following your doctor's recommendations, strengthens your claim that the condition is preventing you from working.

 Disability applicants can have many reasons why they didn't follow prescribed treatment.
 One reason is when the doctor prescribed medication or treatment that you're unable to afford.
-Another is when the recommended treatment is particularly risky, such as a complicated surgery.
+Another is when the recommended treatment is particularly risky, such as complicated surgery.
 In these cases, Social Security won't hold it against you for not following "doctor's orders."

 It's easier to show that your medical condition wouldn't improve even without your use of drugs or alcohol for some impairments than for others.
 For example, if you have difficulty lifting a gallon of milk after neck surgery, your limitation is unlikely to depend on whether you're using drugs or alcohol.
-But the signs and symptoms of many mental disorders can mimic or overlap those of drug or alcohol use.
+But the signs and symptoms of many mental disorders can mimic or overlap those of substance use.
 That's why it's important to establish a period of sobriety or abstinence while you're receiving medical treatment.
 This gives Social Security an idea of your health "baseline" without interference from the effects of DAA.

-How to Appeal a Medical Denial
+Appealing a Medical Denial

 Boost Your Chance of Being Approved